CollectionBuilder/collectionbuilder.github.io/_docs/03_metadata/optionalfields.md

     - The identifier field is used to preserve the unique identifier assigned to the object by the object's (usually physical) source collection.
     - Example value: `ARG-02-16-1993`
 - **type**:
     - An object's type distinguishes between types of image, sound, text, etc. using a one- or two-value input.
 At minimum, the input should contain a value chosen from the [DCMI Type Vocabulary](https://www.dublincore.org/specifications/dublin-core/dcmi-type-vocabulary/2003-02-12/){:target="_blank" rel="noopener"}.
 If using a second value, the second value does not need to relate to a controlled vocabulary, but should give further specification of the object type.
-The two values in a pair should be separated by a semi-colon (`;`).
+The two values in a pair should be separated by a semicolon (`;`).
 See examples below.
     - Example value: `Image;StillImage`, `Image;MovingImage`, `Text`, `Sound`
 - **language**:
     - This field indicates the language associated with the object.
 Recommended best practice is to use a controlled vocabulary such as the [ISO 639-2 Codes for the Representation of Names and Languages](http://www.loc.gov/standards/iso639-2/php/code_list.php){:target="_blank" rel="noopener"} to designate language tags.